MCMetrics/plugins/prompts.md

 # General

-The current project is a monorepo containing 3 Minecraft plugins and a shared SDK:
+The current project is a monorepo containing 3 Minecraft plugins and a shared module:

-- `sdk`
+- `shared`
 - `bukkit`
 - `bungeecord`
 - `velocity`